Some posts contain compensated links. Please read this disclaimer for more info.

 - Useful contacts

 Can a destination have everything?
-It seems to be the case with Krka National Park, one of Croatia’s most popular destination.
+Well, if it’s Krka National Park then, yes.
+It’s one of Croatia’s most popular destinations.
 And also one of its most diverse.

-And then there is the Neolithic cave, the Roman heritage, the eco-ethno village, the hiking and cycling trails, the stunning new suspension bridge, the workshops, the monasteries… the list goes on.
+A Neolithic cave, Roman heritage, an eco-ethno village, hiking and cycling trails.
+In addition, the suspension bridge, the workshops, the monasteries… the list goes on.
 Prepare to experience one of the true wonders of Europe – welcome to Krka!

-Getting to Krka National Park could not be easier.
-Located just off the A1 Zagreb to Split motorway, there is excellent signage for miles around.
-Krka is very close to Sibenik and less than an hour from Split, therefore making for an excellent day trip from either.
+Getting to Krka National Park couldn’t be easier.
+It’s just off the A1 Zagreb to Split motorway.
+Indeed, there’s excellent signage for miles around.
+Moreover, Krka is very close to Sibenik and less than an hour from Split.
+Therefore, it’s an excellent day trip from either.

-The national park has five entrances, and it pays to do a little research on the best one to aim for if you are driving.
-Some attractions are obviously more accessible to certain entry points.
-TCN produced a guide on the best entrances for the various attractions.
+The National Park has five entrances.
+And, it pays to do a little research on the best one to aim for if you’re driving.
+Here’s a guide on the best entrances for the various attractions.

-Krka National Park is magical to visit at any time of year, and the four seasons produce very different perspectives.
+Krka National Park is magical to visit at any time of year.
+And, each of the four seasons gives very different perspectives.
 Already visited in the hot summer months?
-Come back in the winter and enjoy the snow – a totally different experience.
+Come back in the winter and enjoy the snow.
+It’s a totally different experience.

-Of course, the bulk of the 700,00 visitors come in the summer months.
-This is when Krka is at its busiest, and when numbers are limited to 10,000 people at a time.
-But if you are flexible with your itinerary, there are far less crowds in the other seasons.
+Of course, most of the 700,00 annual visitors come in summer.
+Therefore, this is when Krka is at its busiest.
+As a result, numbers can be limited to 10,000 people at a time.
+But if you are flexible with your itinerary, there are fewer crowds in the other seasons.

 And not only that.
-My last visit was in November, when the power of the water was even mightier due to higher water levels.
-Here is what Krka is like without the crowds on an overcast November day – simply divine.
+In November, the power of the water is often mightier still, due to higher water levels.
+Here’s what Krka is like without the crowds on an overcast November day – simply divine.

 Krka is open 363 days of the year (apart from December 25 and 26).
-There are reduced opening times out of season, and not all entrances are open 12 months a year.
-Check out the opening times below.
+There are reduced opening times out of season.
+And, not all entrances are open 12 months a year.

-Some national parks do a poor job at promoting their natural beauty.
-Not this one.
-Krka National Park is probably the most active on social media, and it is constantly innovating to get its message across.
+Krka National Park is one of Croatia’s most active on social media.
+And it is constantly innovating to get its message across.

-Above you can find the main promotional video of the national park, but for something entirely different… Osijek timelapse maestros, Romulic and Stojcic, prodcued a stunning timelapse of Krka as few people see it – at night.
-Meet Nocturno.
+Above you can find an official promotional video of the national park.
+But, for something entirely different… Osijek timelapse maestros, Romulic and Stojcic.
+This stunning timelapse shows Krka as few people see it – at night.

-Go back in time to the Roman era at Burnum, the Neolithic cave of Ozidjena Pecena, or the traditional Dalmatian eco-
+Go back in time to the Roman era at Burnum.
+Alternatively, visit the Neolithic at the cave of Ozidjena Pecena.
+In comparison, though the Dalmatian eco-

 Ready to explore the main attractions at Krka National Park?
 Let’s go!

-A Franciscan monastery has stood here since 1445, and the religious community today allows visits from tourists.
-Visits are just 30 minutes each, however, and they include a tour of the island, the monastery, church
+A Franciscan monastery has stood here since 1445.
+Their community today allows tourist visits.
+Although landings are limited to 30 minutes each, you get a tour of the island, monastery, church

-One doesn’t have to be in Krka very long before one thing becomes very clear.
-Here is a national park not content to sit back and let the wondrous nature do all the work.
-At every turn, enhancing the visitor experience, as well as promoting education for younger visitors, is a priority.
-There are excellent hiking trails, with informative education points all along the way.
+One doesn’t have to be in Krka very long before one thing becomes clear.
+Here is a National Park not content to sit back and let the wondrous nature do all the work.
+At every turn, education and enhancing the visitor experience are priorities.
+There are excellent hiking trails.
+Informative education points lie all along the way.
 The 8.5 km hike from Stinice – Roski slap – Ozidjana pecina is a nature lover’s dream.
-There is an altitude difference of 176m, and the walk takes 2.5 – 3 hours on average.
-Although, with spanking views like the one above, you would be forgiven for taking a lot longer.
+There’s an altitude difference of 176m.
+And, the walk takes 2.5 – 3 hours on average.
+Although, with views like the one above, you’d be forgiven for taking longer.

-The third and tallest of Krka’s waterfalls at 59.6m, Manojlovac is just off the road from Knin to Kistanje.
-Many consider it to be the loveliest waterfall of all.
-It also comes with the Emperor’s seal of approval.
-For here it was that Emperor Franz Josef 1 and wife Elizabeth came to admire the view.
+The third and, at 59.6m, the tallest of Krka’s waterfalls.
+Manojlovac is just off the road from Knin to Kistanje.
+Many consider it the loveliest waterfall of all.
+Also, it comes with the Emperor’s seal of approval.
+Because it was here that Emperor Franz Josef 1 and his wife Elizabeth came.
+You can admire the very same view.
 Their visit was immortalized in 2011 by a plaque.
 Subsequently, a trail was cleared and opened to the public.

-Croatia’s history has sadly rarely been peaceful, as invader after invader passed through and occupied the country.
+Croatia’s history has rarely been peaceful.
+Indeed, invader after invader has passed through and occupied the country.
 Roman ruins are a testament to their occupation.
-So too do they tell of a battle at Krka, but it is by no means the only one.
+So too do they tell of a battle at Krka.
+But, it was by no means the only one.
 In addition, early Croatian fortresses can also be found.
 In fact, some date back to the 14th century.
 Each command impressive views over the mighty Krka and environs.
-There are remains of five fortresses in all, The ruins of several Early Croatian fortresses from the 14th-century line the banks of the Krka River: Kamicak, Trosenj, Necven, Bogocin and Kljucica, one of the largest and most preserved defensive structures on the Krka river.
+There are remains of five fortresses in all, Kamicak, Trosenj, Necven, Bogocin and Kljucica.
+Actually, the latter is one of the largest and best-preserved defensive structures on the river.
 Take a more in-depth tour of Krka’s fortresses.

 As with many other parts of Croatia, tourism in Krka is booming.
-Rising visitor numbers bring additional revenue, of course, but also pressures on the environment.
+Rising visitor numbers bring additional revenue.
+But, also pressures on the environment.

 KRKA NATIONAL PARK, PUBLIC INSTITUTE